4 Small-signal equivalent circuits

 To derive small signal properties of circuits including other types of non-linear components, such as MOS transistors, the same approach can be applied.
 The MOS equivalent of the amplifier in Figure 4.14 and its SSEC are shown in Figure 4.16.

-Figure 4.16: Amplifier circuit with a MOS transistor, and its SSEC
+Figure 4.16: Amplifier circuit with an NMOS transistor and one with a PMOS transistor, and their SSEC

 Using the SSEC, we can readily derive that the input impedance is RG1RG2, that the voltage gain equals Av = gm RD and that (using a little modified SSEC — driving the output port and setting all other independent sources to 0) the output impedance is equal to RD.